alaurent34/ocr-pdf/README.md

     data = pd.DataFrame(columns=['plaque', 'zone', 'page', 'à verifier'])
 ```

-You might also need to changes the parameters from Tesseract (line 313).
-The command `tessarct --help-extra`
+You might also need to changes the parameters from Tesseract (line 310 to 313).
+The command `tesseract --help-extra`
-might be handy.
+might come in handy.

 Eventually, you can execute the program with the following command :